by Amanda Taylor on 22 May, 2018

 Q: Do you have to join if there’s a scheme in your street?

 A: Only if you want to park in one of the on-street residents’ bays.
 If you have your own private parking, say on a drive, you need not purchase a residents’ permit.

 Q: To whom should I report illegal parking?

 A: Ring the County Council’s Civil Enforcement team on 01223 727 900.
 For dangerous parking, eg obstruction, parking on school zig-zags, or in bus lanes and cycle lanes, contact the police on 101.

 A: Residents who occasionally use car club vehicles can purchase visitor’s permits, or use the Pay & Display or short-stay bays if they are close enough to be convenient.
-New schemes may include spaces specifically for car club vehicles.9 Comments
+Some schemes include spaces specifically for car club vehicles.9 Comments